Last modified on January 7th, 2023

 While Kardashian might have brought sea moss to the mainstream, at least in the eyes of her social media followers, it really is a nutrient-packed item worth trying.

-How Do You Use Sea Moss?
+How Do You Use It?

-Sea moss doesn’t have much flavor, which helps it be versatile enough to add to almost any recipe without it affecting taste.
+It doesn’t have much flavor, which helps it be versatile enough to add to almost any recipe without it affecting taste.

 You can use sea moss topically for your skin and hair.

-Where Do You Buy Sea Moss?
+Where Do You Buy It?

 You can also find sites that specialize in selling just sea moss.

-Are There Any Risks or Side Effects of Sea Moss?
+Are There Any Risks or Side Effects?

 Overall, sea moss is considered fairly safe.
 However, you should talk to your doctor before you take it.

-There isn’t a lot of clinical research in humans so far to look at how effective sea moss is and what the risks could be, although it’s likely that there will be more in the future because of the growing popularity.
+There isn’t a lot of clinical research in humans so far to look at how effective sea moss is and what the risks could be, although it’s likely that there will be more in the future because of its growing popularity.

 Yes, sea moss is a good source of iodine, and iodine is important for thyroid health.
 However, if you have too much iodine, it can also lead to thyroid problems including an underactive thyroid.